Discontinuous phase transitions in the q-voter model with generalized anticonformity on random graphs: Pair Approximation

 As shown in \cite{Jed:17,Jed:Szn:19} the set of equations that describes the evolution of the system within PA is universal for all single-spin flip binary dynamics:

-where $k$ is a degree of a given node, $j$ is the state of this node, $i \in {0,1,...,k}$ is the number of active edges attached to this node, $P(k)$ is the degree mass probability function, $\theta_j$ is the conditional probability of selecting a node that is in the opposite state to its neighbor in a state $j$, and $\Delta_c=-j$ and $\Delta_b=\frac{2}{\langle k\rangle}(k-2i)$ are rescaled elementary changes in corresponding quantities per one Monte Carlo step.
-Only the function $f(i,j,k)$ depends on a given model, since it describes the flipping probability of a node in state $j$.
-Therefore, the only task in a broad class of binary opinion dynamics is to calculate $f(i,j,k)$ \cite{Jed:Szn:19}.
+where $k$ is a degree of a given node, $j$ is the state of this node, $i \in \{0$, $1$, $\ldots$, $k\}$ is the number of active edges attached to this node, $P(k)$ is the degree mass probability function, $\theta_j$ is the conditional probability of selecting a node that is in the opposite state to its neighbor in a state $j$, and $\Delta_c=-j$ and $\Delta_b=2(k-2i)/\langle k\rangle$ are rescaled elementary changes in corresponding quantities per one Monte Carlo step. {Moreover, for all single-flip binary dynamics $\theta_{\uparrow}=b/2c$ and $\theta_{\downarrow}=b/2(1-c)$ \cite{Jed:17,Jed:Szn:19}.
+Only the function $f(\ldots)$ depends on a given model and its parameters, since it describes the flipping probability of a node in a given state.
+Therefore, the only task in a broad class of binary opinion dynamics is to calculate $f(\ldots)$ \cite{Jed:Szn:19}.}

 In our case, an opinion change happens only if $q_c$ neighbors with opposite opinions are drawn in case of conformity or $q_a$ neighbors with matching opinions are selected in case of anticonformity.
 Therefore, as the total number of neighbors with opposite opinions is equal to the number of active links $i$ of a given voter and the group of influence is chosen without repetition, the flipping probability takes the following form